 Back in the day, no one thought very much of Rotorua.

-Although the Bathhouse that was the focal point of that original health spa now serves as a museum, there are still spa facilities in and around Rotorua.
+Although the Bathhouse that was the focal point of that original health spa was converted to become the Rotorua Museum (and is now closed for earthquake strengthening work), there are still many spa facilities in and around Rotorua.
 One of the most popular is located in the Hell’s Gate geothermal reserve.

 Before you take the plunge, you can have a poke around the park.
 Like many parts of the landscape around Rotorua, fumaroles and mini-geysers pock the ground everywhere, after all, this is a town where even the stormwater drains in the street pour forth steam.
 There’s a lively mud pool called the Devil’s Cauldron, which cheerfully belches.
 There’s a mini-volcano that spurts globules of mud into the air.
 The park’s main geyser is the reliable Lady Knox, which jets superheated water 30m into the air.